jacobtomlinson/carte-noire/drafts/untitled.md

 My dad doesn't care, of course.
 Maybe he'd be happy if I got robbed.
 I think they have insurance for that kind of stuff, so he'd probably just pocket the money, even if it was mine they stole.
 Besides, he's the reason I have to leave so early for school in the first place.
 If I'm in the house when he wakes up, I risk a good beating if he wakes up on the wrong side of bed.
 At least if I'm not there, he just drinks and trashes the house, or actually sucks it up and goes to work.

-The walk was pretty uneventful.
+The walk is pretty uneventful.
 There's a Chinese lady with a cart who walks the opposite direction as me every day.
-We did a little nod of acknowledgement to each other as we passed each other and went on our merry way.
+We do a little nod of acknowledgement to each other as we passed each other and go on our merry way.
 I do wonder what her story is, or what would happen if I tried talking to her.
-My school is only a couple blocks away, so it was just 10 minutes and I was there.
+I Imagine the scenario in my head as I walk.
+Would she be friendly?
+She seems friendly enough, but maybe she wouldn't be in the mood to talk.
+Should I even assume she speaks English?
+What if she's this amazing retired celebrity who moved here to get away from living the high life?
+Suddenly, I arrive at the front of my school.
+I always forget how close it is, and how easily I lose myself in my thoughts while walking.
 The school bus doesn't even bother stopping by my neighborhood since all the kids just walk.

-I arrive at the school at 6:45am.
-The administrators get in around 7 or 7:15, so I just relax on the outside in the meantime.
+Not that I would take it if it did.

+I check my watch, and it's 6:40.
+Man, I think, I've gotten pretty good at maintaining this schedule.
+Probably because if I left any later, I'd risk getting beaten up.
+The administrators get in around 7 or 7:15, so I relax on the outside in the meantime.
+There's a faded wooden bench outside the gate facing the street, and I sit there, on the right side, waiting.
+Like clockwork, at 6:45, Schellen sits down on the bench next to me, on the left side.
+I never notice where he comes from, and he manages to show up right when my mind starts drifting too far to pay close attention.
+This morning, I lost focus looking at this blue stone on the grass in front of me.
+But honestly, I'd never seen a stone so.. blue before.
+It shone a strong, smooth azure blue, and even though it was a gloomy day, it felt like the sun was reflecting off of it and the color was channeling straight into my eyes.

+"Hey."
+I say

+"Hey." he responds.

+We normally don't say much.
+You lose stuff to talk about spending every day together, and me and Schellen are pretty reserved as it is.
+Come to think about it, we have pretty similar personalities.
+Maybe that's why we get along.
+So I continue to sit there, looking at the stone a bit more, trying to understand where the light came from.
+If I didn't have such bad eyesight, I would have thought it was coming directly from the rock itself.

+"Where does color come from?"
+I ask Schellen.

+"It comes from light itself.
+Light is like a wave and depending on the wavelength and frequency of the wave, your eyes interpret it as a certain color." he responds, sounding like my science teacher.
+He seems to know everything, though that doesn't mean I understand him all the time.

+I don't really respond, or really understand, so I keep staring at this stone.

 -Wake up at dawn to leave house before 7am to get to school before dad wakes up (abusive dad) -While waiting for class at 8am, hang out with "friend" (don't really talk)